Aazme/azmy-blog/src/content/pages/index.md

 ---
 template: index-page
 slug: /
-title: Wyatt Morriss
+title: Abdulrahman Azmy
-tagline: Graphic Designer
+tagline: Software Engineer
-featuredImage: /assets/toa-heftiba-0rlfirsdvzu-unsplash.jpg
+featuredImage: /assets/azmy.png
 cta:
   ctaText: Know more
   ctaLink: /about
 ---
-He is a award winning gaming graphic designer, based in sunny side of California.
-Working as Principal designer at Bethesda
+Building software is my pursuit of happiness, my way to contribute to the world, so I love what I do and always give my best